 Incoming students with exceptional academic promise are considered when they apply to the law school.
 Admissions criteria for the Justice Sandra Day O'Connor merit-based scholarship vary each year; you can view the most recent entering class statistics for the Honors Program here.

-Once enrolled, day or evening students who are in the top 15% of their class (based on cumulative GPA) after the end of the first, second, or third year (third year applicable to evening students only) are eligible for the Honors Program.
-They remain eligible as long as they maintain a cumulative 3.0 GPA at the end of each successive academic year.
+Once enrolled, day or evening students who are in the top 15% of their class (based on cumulative GPA) after the end of the first, second, or third year (third year applicable to evening students only) are eligible to participate in all Honors Program events and activities held the following academic year.
+They remain eligible as long as they are ranked in the top 15% at the end of each successive academic year.

 Although this latter group of students is not eligible for any tuition discount or scholarship, they are able to participate in all Honors Program events and advising.
 They also receive an Honors notation on their transcript denoting the number of years they were in the program.